Philibert Le Voyer

-Lignerolles travelled as ambassador to Scotland in August 1567 with the Earl of Moray and lodged in Harry Kinloch's house in the Canongate.
+Lignerolles traveled as ambassador to Scotland in August 1567 with the Earl of Moray and lodged in Harry Kinloch's house in the Canongate.
 He was unable to secure a meeting at Lochleven Castle with the captive Mary, Queen of Scots.
 He returned to London and had an audience with Elizabeth I on 3 September.
 He told the Spanish ambassador, Guzman de Silva, that Edinburgh Castle and the jewels of Mary, Queen of Scots would be surrendered to Moray.

 He was killed at Bourgueil on 10 December 1571 by Georges de Villequier, vicomte de la Guerche.
 The English ambassador Henry Killigrew wrote that it was a "set matter and foul murder", and Villequier gained a royal pardon on the same day, because Lignerolles was a vocal opponent of the Anjou marriage.